UberFlight/UberFlight/README.md

 ##Test Me##
 these things need to be tested

+* buzzer
 * sbus
 * sumd
 * gps ublox (rx/tx)

 ##Fix Me##

+* detect acc sensors range
+* headfree
+* led1 is not present
-* i2c on rc 3/4 pin  , need configuration for offest rcpin
+* i2c on rc 3/4 pin, need configuration for offest rcpin
 * vbat monitor
+* softserial
-* softserial , non msp telemetry
+* non msp telemetry
 * startup.s will reboot to dfu with gcc , keil startup.s  will reset/reboot
-* systemReset , mag always work , mpu6050 work only 50% of time , can reproduce : always
+* sensors resest , mag always work , mpu6050 work only 50% of time , can reproduce : always
-* make target=NAZE  .. worth fixing f103 build or remove thing for rev5 i2c ?
+* build make target=NAZE  .. worth fixing f103 build or remove thing for rev5 i2c ?
 * all the things